 - Find witnesses, and gather information to support litigation

 Different Types of Background Checks

-A gun background check is used when an individual tries to purchase a gun from a federally licensed gun dealer.
+A gun background check is appropriate when an individual tries to purchase a gun from a federally licensed gun dealer.
 The Bureau of Alcohol, Tobacco, and Firearms is responsible for licensing all dealers.
-All dealers are required to run a check on the purchaser through the FBI.
+All gun dealers and retailers must check on the purchaser through the FBI.
 The buyer has to provide their ID and fill out a form known as ATF Form 4473, which collects personal information.
-The dealer can submit the information via the phone or online and can get a response in a few minutes.
+The dealer can submit the information via phone or online and can get a response in a few minutes.

-Nanny background checks can be used in making hiring decisions for nanny’s, caregivers, babysitters, etc. The types of data and information pulled together for this type of history check doesn’t differ from any other.
-However, the information is scrutinized more closely, because it will be used to hire someone to protect one’s children.
-Read more.
+Nanny background checks are critical in making hiring decisions for nannies, caregivers, babysitters, etc. The types of data and information pulled together for this type of history check don’t differ from any other.
+However, parents will scrutinize the information more closely, because they are using it to hire someone to protect their child/children.

 Self-checks.
 Proactive job seekers can use the resources below to get a copy of their own reports.
 It is better to know what is in your own report.
 That way, you’ll be prepared for questions from potential employers.